Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 Nothing is more distant from civics (that in Italy is very poorly understood, even if now it's mandatory to teach it in public schools).

 ![Open Source is adorable](images/2/adorable.jpg)

+There is also another kind of reporting, the one that can help your community on track what is happening or just gathering the common questions and write some documentation.
+Those are more tasks for a community manager and will be defined in other chapters on the book.

 ### How to do a ticket